aio-libs/aiohttp/docs/client_reference.rst

    :param dict cookies: Cookies to send with the request (optional)

-   :param dict headers: Dictionary of HTTP Headers to send with
+   :param dict headers: HTTP Headers to send with
                         the request (optional)

    :param aiohttp.helpers.BasicAuth auth: BasicAuth named tuple that represents